 The residency rights of EU nationals currently in the UK and future access to talent when the Government establishes and then operates the UK’s post-Brexit immigration system

 The ability of London to maintain its position as a leading international financial centre post-Brexit

 The type, and length of time, of any potential transition period as the UK migrates to its post-Brexit relationship with the EU

-In October the AFB, with CEOs of its non-EEA banking members, met with Ministers from DExEU and HM Treasury to discuss their views on Brexit; the discussion points were similar to those focused on by the EEA banks above.
+The AFB, with CEOs of its non-EEA banking members, also met with Ministers from DExEU and HM Treasury to discuss their views on Brexit; the discussion points were similar to those focused on by the EEA banks above.

 The AFB with a number of its members discussed their views on Brexit with Mark Field MP.
 As with our meetings with HM Treasury and DExEU, the main areas of focus were on the UK’s post-Brexit trading relationship with the EU, the Government’s post-Brexit immigration system, and a transition period.

 In late autumn 2016, the AFB provided written evidence to the House of Lords EU Financial Affairs Sub-Committee, with whom the AFB had been liaising regarding the potential impact of Brexit on the foreign banking sector in the UK.